microsoft/pxt-calliope/docs/courses/csintro/finalproject/project.md

 3/31: 45 min.
 Worked on attaching cardboard arm to servo and mounting servo to inside<br/>
 4/1: 30 min.
 Looked up documentation on talking to NeoPixel strip, worked through demos<br/>
 4/3: 45 min.
 Hot glued NeoPixel strip to outside of dinosaur, finished painting<br/>
 4/4: 30 min.
-Coded lighting patterns in pxt._
+Coded lighting patterns in MakeCode._

 **Teacher note:** We generally don't accept late work logs.
 If a student simply didn't have time to do any work on the project, he should still file a work log, and report that no work got done.
 Work logs are worth a few points each, so missing one or two isn't a problem, but if it happens a lot it's usually time to do a check-in with that student and see where she is with the project.